NuevoFoundation/workshops/content/english/android-tictactoe/app-structure.md

 These files are located under the "values" folder.
 The files contain values that can be referenced by other XML files and application code.

 ## Putting it Together
 All these files work together to create your game.
 The `activity_main.xml` file decides what is shown to you.
 When you click on the buttons, events are sent from the `activity_main.xml` to the `MainActivity.kt` to determine what happens on that button click.
-For repeatable values, `activity_main.xml` and `MainActivity.kt` can reach out to `colors.xml, strings.xml, or styles.xml` to use those values from one convenient location.
+For repeatable values, `activity_main.xml` and `MainActivity.kt` can reach out to `colors.xml`, `strings.xml`, or `styles.xml` to use those values from one convenient location.